dome/dex-v3/Whitepaper.md

 #### **6. Conclusion**

 CO2eDEX is poised to become the leading decentralized exchange on the CO2e Smartchain, offering a unique combination of community-driven governance, robust security, and innovative DeFi features.
-With $BONE as the governance and utility token, and $DOGSWAP as the native token driving platform operations, CO2eDEX provides a comprehensive and engaging ecosystem for decentralized trading.
+With $CO2DEX as the governance and utility token, and $DOGSWAP as the native token driving platform operations, CO2eDEX provides a comprehensive and engaging ecosystem for decentralized trading.
 We invite the community to join us in shaping the future of DeFi on CO2e Smartchain.

 ---